-Shockwave therapy at Dynamic Athlete is a physician-led regenerative medicine service used to treat chronic and persistent musculoskeletal problems involving tendons, joints, ligaments, fascia, and muscle.
+Shockwave therapy at Dynamic Athlete is a physician-led regenerative medicine service directed by Dr. Aneesh Garg, DO, CAQ in Sports Medicine, used to treat chronic and persistent musculoskeletal conditions that have not responded to conventional care.

 Although shockwave therapy is widely advertised, results differ significantly between clinics.
 These differences are driven by how the treatment is delivered, what technology is used, how accurately energy is applied, and whether care is guided by a physician.
 For this reason, shockwave therapy at Dynamic Athlete is delivered as a medical procedure within a physician-led regenerative care model, not as a delegated device session or stand-alone modality.